trinhudo/trinhudo.github.io/index.md

 # Publications
 ## Journal Papers
-- Toan Van Nguyen, **Tri Nhu Do**, Daniel Benevides da Costa, Vo Nguyen Quoc Bao, and Beongku An, "[On the Performance of Multihop Cognitive Wireless Powered D2D Communications in WSNs](https://ieeexplore.ieee.org/document/8949544)," *IEEE Transactions on Vehicular Technology*, vol. 69, no. 3, pp. 2684-2699, Mar.
+- Toan Van Nguyen, Tri Nhu Do, Daniel Benevides da Costa, Vo Nguyen Quoc Bao, and Beongku An, "[On the Performance of Multihop Cognitive Wireless Powered D2D Communications in WSNs](https://ieeexplore.ieee.org/document/8949544)," *IEEE Transactions on Vehicular Technology*, vol. 69, no. 3, pp. 2684-2699, Mar.
 2020

--	**Tri Nhu Do** and Zygmunt J. Haas, "[On the Design of RD-MIMO: Spatial Multiplexing versus Opportunistic Transmission Schemes](https://ieeexplore.ieee.org/document/8974614)," *IEEE Access*, vol. 8, pp. 22733-22747, Jan.
+-	Tri Nhu Do and Zygmunt J. Haas, "[On the Design of RD-MIMO: Spatial Multiplexing versus Opportunistic Transmission Schemes](https://ieeexplore.ieee.org/document/8974614)," *IEEE Access*, vol. 8, pp. 22733-22747, Jan.
 2020.

+- Tri Nhu Do, Van-Dinh Nguyen, Oh-Soon Shin and Beongku An, “[Simultaneous Uplink and Downlink Transmissions for Wireless Powered Communication Networks ](https://ieeexplore.ieee.org/document/8565946),'' *IEEE Communications Letters*, vol. 23, no. 2, pp. 374-377, Feb.
+2019.

+- Tri Nhu Do, Daniel Benevides da Costa, Trung Q. Duong, and Beongku An, "[Improving the Performance of Cell-Edge Users in NOMA Systems Using Cooperative Relaying](https://ieeexplore.ieee.org/document/8267052/),'' *IEEE Transactions on Communications*, vol. 66, no. 5, pp. 1883--1901, May 2018.

+- Tri Nhu Do, Daniel Benevides da Costa, Trung Q. Duong, and Beongku An, [Improving the performance of cell-edge users in MISO-NOMA systems using TAS and SWIPT-based cooperative transmissions](http://ieeexplore.ieee.org/document/8119901/),'' *IEEE Transactions on Green Communications and Networking*, vol. 2, no. 1, pp. 49--62, Mar.
+2018.

+- Nguyen Toan Van, Tri Nhu Do, Vo Nguyen Quoc Bao, and Beongku An, "[Performance analysis of wireless energy harvesting multihop cluster-based networks over Nakgami-$m$ fading channels](http://ieeexplore.ieee.org/document/8239782/)'' *IEEE Access*, vol. 6, pp. 3068--3084, Feb.
+2018.

+- Tri Nhu Do, Daniel Benevides da Costa, Trung Q. Duong, Vo Nguyen Quoc Bao, and Beongku An, "[Exploiting direct links in multiuser multirelay SWIPT cooperative networks with opportunistic scheduling](http://ieeexplore.ieee.org/document/7945528/),'' *IEEE Transactions on Wireless Communications*, vol. 16, no. 8, pp. 5410--5427, Aug.
+2017.

+- Tri Nhu Do, Daniel Benevides da Costa, Trung Q. Duong, and Beongku An, "[A BNBF user selection scheme for NOMA-based cooperative relaying systems with SWIPT](http://ieeexplore.ieee.org/document/7752882/),'' *IEEE Communications Letters*, vol. 21, no. 3, pp. 664--667, Mar.
+2017.

+- Kyusung Shim, Tri Nhu Do, and Beongku An, "[Performance analysis of physical layer security of opportunistic scheduling in multiuser multirelay cooperative networks](http://www.mdpi.com/1424-8220/17/2/377),'' *Sensors*, vol. 17, no. 2, pp. 377--396, Feb.
+2017.

+- Tri Nhu Do, Daniel Benevides da Costa, and Beongku An, "[Performance analysis of multirelay RF energy harvesting cooperative networks with hardware impairments](http://ieeexplore.ieee.org/document/7782117/),'' *IET Communications*, vol. 10, no. 18, pp. 2551--2558, Jun.
+2016.

+- Tri Nhu Do and Beongku An, "[A soft-hard combination-based cooperative spectrum sensing scheme for cognitive radio networks](http://www.mdpi.com/1424-8220/15/2/4388),'' *Sensors*, vol. 15, no. 2, pp. 4388--4407, Feb.
+2015.

+- Tri Nhu Do and Beongku An, "[Cooperative spectrum sensing schemes with the interference constraint in cognitive radio networks](http://www.mdpi.com/1424-8220/14/5/8037),'' *Sensors*, vol. 14, no. 5, pp. 8037--8056, May 2014.